microsoft/debug-adapter-protocol/specification.md

 Retrieves all child variables for the given variable reference.

-An optional filter can be used to limit the fetched children to either named or indexed children.
+A filter can be used to limit the fetched children to either named or indexed children.

 ```typescript
 interface VariablesRequest extends Request {